 You should have an awesome virtual conference

-You don’t need to give up in-person conferences for all that.
+To go virtual, you don’t need to give up in-person conferences altogether.

 By alternating each year between virtual and in-person, you can maximize the benefits of both.